zheng0xd/JATIC-internal-docs/docs/process/agile/roles.md

     The product owner for a given team should either be government or government-assigned.

-*It is ultimately the product owner's responsibility to have a clear vision for the product and manage its delivery of value to customers.* This vision should be developed alongside the development team lead, building a shared vision for the product.
+*It is ultimately the product owner's responsibility to have a clear vision for the product and to manage its delivery of value to customers.*

 Some emphasized or additional product owner responsibilities within our program's context include: